RAPTOR-MSSTATE/WRIVA-Project-Datasets-and-Models/README.md

 **Sources**

-Detectron2 (Used to train each model and create our own custom training script): https://colab.research.google.com/github/bnsreenu/python_for_microscopists/blob/master/330_Detectron2_Instance_3D_EM_Platelet.ipynb#scrollTo=10QrSe6tbogs
+Detectron2 (Used to train each model and create our own tailored custom training script): https://colab.research.google.com/github/bnsreenu/python_for_microscopists/blob/master/330_Detectron2_Instance_3D_EM_Platelet.ipynb#scrollTo=10QrSe6tbogs

-MakesenseAI (Used to create the annotations for each dataset): https://www.makesense.ai/
+MakesenseAI (Used to create the annotations in COCO JSON format for each dataset): https://www.makesense.ai/